padro89/snakemake-workflow-cnag/README.md

     pca_atr=="group"
 }
 ```
 - I should be able to specify several variables for the PCA so it runs the PCA coloring for each variable FROM THE START.
+Currently, if several variables are specified, it creates subgroups.
 - I have to update the libraries needed in the PCA script so it takes less time to charge.
 - It works like this: First, a PCA is run, generating the graphs and the rlogMat.txt file, as well as other relevant files and the dds.
 - PCA .tiff graph is not created.
 There is a piece of code to create it I just have to uncomment and add to the output.